magayagalabs/CyCode/docs/about.md

 **CyCode** is a web-based offline code editor developed by Cyril John Magayaga.

 Fix bugs and Updates:
-* Updating **vanilla-typescript** was newest documentation like history or timeline:
+* Updating **vanilla-typescript** was the newest documentation like history or timeline:
    * Updating `tsconfig.json`, `index.ts`, `index.html`, `package.json`, `script.js`, and `styles.css`
    * New `logo.ico`
 * Updating `index.js`: menubar is hidden.